Phala-Network/phala-docs-old/docs/life-of-a-query.md

 contract states, process the data, and even perform non-deterministic operations like generating random numbers.
 Finally the contract must return a response.

 Since the signature is included, it's up to the contract to authenticate the request.
-If the authenticationn failed, usually it should return an error response `NotAuthorized`.
+If the authentication failed, usually it should return an error response `NotAuthorized`.

 In the case of `FreeBalance`, the contract first check if the query is signed by the same identity.
 It returns the balance of the queried account: